ably-labs/realtime-quiz-framework/README.md

 14. `player/Playerhome.vue`

     This component is visible to the player.
 This is the first page they see when they follow a link shared by their host.
 It allows them to add their nickname and enter the quiz room created by their host.
 They’ll be waiting along with other players until the host decides to start the quiz.

+If you want to learn more about the source code, you should check out the [TUTORIAL.md](https://github.com/Srushtika/realtime-quiz-framework/blob/main/TUTORIAL.md) for a more thorough breakdown.

 ## Core concepts